Technologicat/mcpyrate/README.md

   - Relative macro-imports (for code in packages), e.g. `from .other import macros, kittify`.
   - The expander automatically fixes missing `ctx` attributes (and source locations) in the AST, so you don't need to care about those in your macros.
   - Several block macros can be invoked in the same `with` (equivalent to nesting them, with leftmost outermost).
-  - Walker with a state stack, à la `macropy`, to easily temporarily override the state for a given subtree.
+  - Walker à la `macropy`, to easily context-manage state for subtrees, and collect items across the whole walk.
   - AST markers (pseudo-nodes) for communication in a set of co-operating macros (and with the expander).
   - `gensym` to create a fresh, unused lexical identifier.
   - `unparse` to convert an AST to the corresponding source code.